-QUALIFICATION Learning Outcome Supporting Experience CRITERIA An applicant must meet the following outcomes: The applicant will need to provide evidence of: REGULATION Demonstrate knowledge, understanding and application of the relevant conduct rules and other laws and regulation affecting the professional and legal practice LEVEL 1: Knowledge, understanding and application of obligations to the court, the client, other lawyers and barristers, stakeholders, third parties and the general public Knowledge, understanding and application of the regulations for which an individual is personally responsible Knowledge, understanding and application of obligations to the client Knowledge and understanding of how and when a retainer relationship should be terminated Knowledge and understanding of professional indemnity insurance.
+QUALIFICATION CRITERIA Learning Outcome An applicant must meet the following outcomes: Supporting Experience The applicant will need to provide evidence of: Demonstrate knowledge, understanding and application of the relevant conduct rules and other laws and regulation affecting the professional and legal practice LEVEL 1: Knowledge, understanding and application of obligations to the court, the client, other lawyers and barristers, stakeholders, third parties and the general public Knowledge, understanding and application of the regulations for which an individual is personally responsible Knowledge, understanding and application of obligations to the client Knowledge and understanding of how and when a retainer relationship should be terminated Knowledge and understanding of professional indemnity insurance.
+LEVEL 2a: Ability to complete a professional indemnity proposal form, gathering and identifying relevant information for proposal.
 Demonstrate knowledge, understanding and appropriate application of effective procedures for compliance LEVEL 1: Knowledge and understanding of the nomination procedure and suitability for the Money Laundering Reporting Officer (MLRO) Knowledge and understanding of the Money Laundering regulations.
 LEVEL 2b: Ability to identify and appoint a MLRO Knowledge, understanding and application of procedures which a legal entity must follow in order to produce an office policy on money laundering Knowledge, understanding and application of appropriate file testing which ensures files are only opened after necessary money laundering checks Knowledge, understanding and application of the requirements of the Information Commissioner's Office (ICO) and why legal entities must register with them Knowledge, understanding and application of equality and diversity monitoring both in the workplace and through contracting of third parties.
-Element 2 CILEX REGULATIONS CILEx PRACTICE RULES (GENERAL) Demonstrate knowledge, understanding and appropriate application of the scope of the CILEx practice rules LEVEL 1: Knowledge and understanding of situations which would give rise to a breach of the practice rules Knowledge, understanding and application of the duty of confidentiality, including identification of when this starts and ends
+Element 2 CILEX REGULATIONS CILEX PRACTICE RULES (GENERAL) Demonstrate knowledge, understanding and appropriate application of the scope of the CILEX practice rules LEVEL 1: Knowledge and understanding of situations which would give rise to a breach of the practice rules Knowledge, understanding and application of the duty of confidentiality, including identification of when this starts and ends